dlewis27/SSRgenotyper/README.md

 -1: No SSR motif was identified in the modified reference sequence.\
 -2: No reads mapped to the SSR locus.\
 -3: More than expected two alleles were found.
-See “—SpuriousAlleleRemoval”. \
+See “--spuriousAlleleRemoval”. \
 -4: Insufficient reads were identified to support calling an allele.
-The minimum number of supporting reads need to support a call is determined by “-S”.
+The minimum number of supporting reads need to support a call is determined by “--Support”.

 ### The .ssrstat file
 This file includes basic genotyping statistics.